-The other information comprises the information included in the Narrative Statement and Treasurers Report set out on pages 4 to 15, other than the financial statements and our auditor's report thereon.
-The Treasurer is responsible for the other information contained within the statements of account.
+The other information comprises the information included in the Audited Statement of Accounts 2021/2022, other than the financial statements and our auditor's report thereon.
+The Treasurer is responsible for the other information contained within the financial statements.

 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.